The-Marcy-Lab-School/react-express-auth/README.md

 - In the root of your project (outside of the `server` and `frontend` folder), run the command `npm run build`.
 This will build frontend static assets and run migration and seeds on the backend
 - To start the server with the built static assets, run `npm start`

-During development, you can also use the following commands
+During development, you can also use the following commands from the root of the project
 - Open a new terminal and run `npm run dev:frontend` to run the frontend development server
 - Run `npm run build:frontend` to update the static assets in the frontend.

-## Folder Structure + Package.json Files

-- `frontend/` - the front-end application code (React)
-- `server/` - the back-end server application code

-Each of these sub-directories has its own `package.json` file with their own dependencies and scripts.

-The `package.json` file in the root directory only has scripts for quickly building/running the full project.

 ## Back-end

 The back-end is responsible for receiving and responding to client requests.
-Requests are received by the server, routed by the router, and parsed by the controller.
+Requests are received by the server, routed to one of the routers, and parsed by the controller.
 The controller then passes along data from the request to the model to perform CRUD operations on the database before sending a response back to the client.

 ![](/documentation/readme-img/full-stack-diagram.svg)

 ### Migrations & Seeds

+Migration files are stored in the `server/db/` folder.
+This is set by the `knexfile.js` and can be changed if you so choose.

-The `knexfile.js` configuration file changes the location of the migration/seed files to be created in the `server/db/` directory.
-There, you can see the migration file for the `users` table:
+In `server/db/`, you can see the migration file for the `users` table:

 ```js
 exports.up = (knex) => {